btcbyte/Checking-tool/README.md

   - Choose your preferred screen-sharing software setup.
   - The tool will guide you through the installation and configuration steps.

-## Contributing

-Contributions are welcome!
-If you'd like to contribute, please fork the repository and submit a pull request.
-Ensure that your changes are well-documented, and run all necessary tests.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Support

-For issues or questions, please open an issue on the [GitHub issues page](#), or contact support at @thcjackk on Discord.
+For issues or questions, please open an issue on the [GitHub issues page](https://github.com/forensicanalysistools/Checking-tool/issues), or contact support at @thcjackk on Discord.

 ---